 5. House of Suns

-now we can start melting your brain hard science fiction it's very heavy on the concepts and the technology but go with it it's absolutely awesome and of course, I'm gonna recommend my boy Alastair Reynolds house of sons I talk about this guy.
+now we can start melting your brain hard science fiction it's very heavy on the concepts and the technology but go with it it's absolutely awesome and of course, I'm gonna recommend my boy Alastair Reynolds's House of Sons I talk about this guy.

 4. A Canticle for Leibowitz